-It’s Saturday morning but somehow it feels like Sunday, most likely due to the fact that we had a dinner party last night.
+It’s Saturday morning, but somehow it feels like Sunday, most likely because we had a dinner party last night.
 Everything is all cleaned up.
-Last night, after our guests left Tom washed tons of dishes and this morning we put them all away.
+Last night, after our guests left, Tom washed tons of dishes, and this morning we put them all away.

 We had an exceptional evening filled with lively chatter sharing our mutual love of travel, wildlife, and nature, which seems to be the focus of most conversations between residents of Marloth Park.

 Our delightful guests are all Marloth Park Honorary Rangers which added another layer of conversation we found particularly interesting and appealing.
-Their dedication to protecting the health and well being of the wildlife, nature and the people is unstoppable.
+Their dedication to protecting the health and well-being of wildlife, nature, and people is unstoppable.

 This morning, I laundered all the placemats and napkins while Tom scraped the wax off the veranda floor that had spilled from a repellent candle when I accidentally bumped it while serving dinner.
 All is well.

-We never leave tasks such as these for Marta instead leaving the bed-making, floor-washing and dusting to her.
-With the kicking up dust by wildlife in the “dirt garden” there’s new dust on all surfaces each and every day.
+We never leave tasks such as these for Marta, instead of leaving the bed-making, floor-washing, and dusting.
+With the kicking up dust by wildlife in the “dirt garden,” there’s new dust on all surfaces every day.

-I’ve noticed lately when speaking to South African friends that they refer to their “yard” (an American expression) as a “garden,” although there may not be anything growing of significance other than trees and the low-lying bush.
+I’ve noticed lately when speaking to South African friends that they refer to their “yard” (an American expression) as a “garden.”
+However, there may not be anything growing of significance other than trees and the low-lying bush.

-Some homeowners in Marloth Park have planted a variety of plants but if they want them to survive they must enclose them or the wildlife will eat them or trample on them.
+Some homeowners in Marloth Park have planted various plants, but if they want them to survive, they must enclose them, or the wildlife will eat them or trample on them.
 Instead, many have chosen to go with the “dirt garden” like ours.
-It’s more practical in this environment and definitely requires less upkeep and maintenance.
+It’s more practical in this environment and requires less upkeep and maintenance.

 Here are some fun facts about rhinos from this site: